mansakondo/activemodel-embedding/README.md

 ## Introduction
 Relational databases are very powerful.
 Their power comes from their ability to...
-- Preserve data integrity with a predefined schema
+- Preserve data integrity with a predefined schema.
-- Make complex relationships through joins
+- Make complex relationships through joins.

-However, sometimes we can stumble accross data that don't fit in the [relational model](https://www.digitalocean.com/community/tutorials/what-is-the-relational-model).
+But sometimes, we can stumble accross data that don't fit in the [relational model](https://www.digitalocean.com/community/tutorials/what-is-the-relational-model).
 We call this kind of data: [semi-structured data](#semi-structured-data).
 When this happens, the things that makes relational databases powerful are the things that gets in our way, and